Can You Have Apple Cider Vinegar on a Carnivore Diet?

 I would apply the same logic to the Carnivore Diet.
 If you have to take supplements or try to find tricks and hacks to make it work, then by default, the Carnivore Diet cannot be healthy.

-So, in my opinion, you do not NEED to take Apple Cider Vinegar on the Carnivore Diet for long-term success.
+So, I believe you do not NEED to take Apple Cider Vinegar on the Carnivore Diet for long-term success.

 However, I believe some foods are more harmful than others, and a little common sense should be applied.

-I believe that fermented foods are probably one of the least harmful plant-based foods you could have.
-So, if you can handle Apple Cider Vinegar, then perhaps you could have it now and again.
+Fermented foods are probably one of the least harmful plant-based foods you could have.
+So, if you can handle Apple Cider Vinegar, perhaps you could have it now and again.
 For example, as a base for a sauce or to give a bit of pizzazz to a piece of white fish.

 Switching from a standard diet to a carnivore diet can be rough for some people, as it is a massive change for the body to take on board.